aliciafoxx/mkdocs-website/docs/page_6.md

 Here is a paper [here](https://journals.asm.org/doi/full/10.1128/mSystems.01151-21) with SI on free journals in microbiome research that also provide fee waivers for scientists from low- and middle-income countries.

+Please email me if you'd like to provide an addition at afoxx[@]chicagobotanic.org

 ### Github Gist